nicksebasco/Matrixify/README.md

   Check out the examples directory to see everything in action!
 </p>
 <p>
-  matrixify takes 4 arguments ( a fifth argument for advanced styling in coming soon. ).
+  matrixify takes 4 arguments ( a fifth argument for advanced styling is coming soon. ).
   <ol>
     <li> <strong>parent</strong> (html element) - the div that you are trying to marixify.  </li>
     <li> <strong>rows</strong> (integer) - Number of rows in your matrix   </li>